ahmetax/akta/README.md

 - Contacting individuals and organizations that can donate documents

-- Applying for permission to institutions that share open source documents, such as Gutenberg.org

 - Continuously analyzing the content of the archive and sharing the results obtained

 - Contacting individuals and organizations that can contribute to the project